-But for the ones who go to Rome for a limited time, you can start from the grandest and the most famous of all.
+But for the ones who go to Rome for a limited time, you can start with the grandest and the most famous of all.

 It can hold up to 80,000 people at a time.
-It’s sheer size and beauty makes a part of the Seven Wonders of the World.
-If you can, you must see it twice – during the day and night.
+Its sheer size and beauty make it a part of the Seven Wonders of the World.
+If you can, you must see it twice – during the day and at night.

 Roman Forum And Palatine Hill

-While this might not be on top of your list since it does not have the same glamorous status as colosseum, Roman forum and palantine hill is a premise just next to the colosseum.
 You must visit them if you are there already.
-It is said to the birthplace of the Roman Empire.
+It is the birthplace of the Roman Empire.
 You can find the oldest buildings from the Roman dynasty here.

 And once you keep climbing to the buildings on the Palatine Hill, you will find fountains and terrace gardens known as Farnese Gardens with each level.
 I think that was particularly the highlight of the place for me.
 We found some lemon trees and water fountains around and a charming place to relax.